 Post-removal care is crucial for proper healing regardless of method chosen:

-Most people resume normal activities immediately but complete healing might take up to two weeks depending on procedure extent.
-Watch closely for signs of infection such as redness spreading beyond treated area, pus discharge, swelling accompanied by fever—seek medical help immediately if these occur.
+Most people resume normal activities immediately, but complete healing might take up to two weeks depending on the procedure.
+Watch closely for signs of infection such as spreading redness, pus, worsening swelling, or fever—seek medical help promptly if these occur.

 Key Takeaways: How Can I Get Rid Of Skin Tags Under My Breasts?

-Keep the area clean to prevent irritation and infection.
+➤ Keep the area clean to reduce irritation and discomfort.

-Maintain a healthy weight to reduce skin tag formation.
+➤ Maintain a healthy weight to help reduce friction in skin folds.

 Frequently Asked Questions